frizzoGG/ignite-essentials-developer-training/README.md

 Both nodes auto-discover each other and you'll have a two-nodes cluster ready for exercises.

-## Connecting to GridGain Control Center
+## C. Connecting to GridGain Control Center

 You use [GridGain Control Center](https://control.gridgain.com) throughout the course to see how Ignite distributes records, to execute and optimize SQL queries, and to monitor the state of the cluster.